-One of the most common reasons for personal loans is often debt consolidation of credit cards or other loans.
+One of the most common reasons for Canadians to consider personal loans is often debt consolidation of credit cards or other loans.
 This can simplify your payment schedule, and make for one on a specific date rather than several across multiple dates.
 But more importantly, you might be able to get a personal loan with a better interest rate than what you currently pay.
 This can be especially true with high interest rate credit cards at times.

 What is a personal loan?

 A personal loan is a type of unsecured loan that can be taken out for any number of personal reasons.
 This is a type of installment loan, where you are provided a lump sum of cash if approved, and you would repay this amount with regularly scheduled monthly payments until the loan amount along with interest and any fees involved are repaid.

 If you are interested in a personal loan, a Canadian lender will review your application, along with your credit score and history, to determine what risk you might pose, creditworthiness, and the likelihood of you repaying the money you want to borrow.
 Those looking to borrow a personal loan will find that when you have a good to excellent credit score the interest rates are more in your favour than compared to someone looking for personal loans with bad credit.